Academic High-Flyers in the Job Market.

 4. No SWOT Analysis.

-Since they have always been praised, high-flyers usually don’t think too often about their weaknesses.
+Since high-flyers have always been praised and given the “smart cookie” label early in childhood, they usually don’t think too often about their weaknesses.
 While exploring your weaknesses is the key to avoiding problems as a professional in the open job market.

 In academia, high-flyers managed to find jobs where they could exploit their strengths and thrive.
 They no longer need to think about how to survive in their working environment.